addywaddy/addywaddy.github.com/_posts/2010-07-29-luna-sandals.md

 ![alt text](/pics/sandals/tied.jpg "Title")

 Hmm.
 How come my lovely sun-kissed legs look so pasty white in that photo?
-I want to retain the option of tying the traditional way so to avoid cutting the lace, I just wrapped itself a couple of times.
-This holds well without hte need to tie.
+I want to retain the option of tying the traditional way so to avoid cutting the lace, I just wrapped it around itself a couple of times.
+This holds well without the need to tie.

 ## The Running